Command line interfaces

 option. -

-Next lets create a CLI that has more than a single command.
-Continue working in the basic machine learning application from the previous exercise, but this time we want to define two separate commands
+Next let's create a CLI that has more than a single command.
+Continue working in the basic machine learning application from the previous exercise, but this time we want to define two separate commands:

 python iris_classifier.py train --output 'model.ckpt' python iris_classifier.py evaluate 'model.ckpt'